cmu-mfi/.github/DEMO.md

 Ensure robots are connected to Netgear5G (stuff only works with 5G for some reason.)

 Do the above steps on each robot.

-2. Make sure the robots are positioned on the markers on the floor!
-    CMU1 on with its back wheels (dummy wheels) on the marker labeld 1 (direction specified on marker) CMU2 on with its back wheels (dummy wheels) on the marker labeld 2 (direction specified on marker)

 3. Launching the waypoint commander from the server (digital twin pc)